 Today’s myth is a multi-parter especially for the folks in the Designing for Performance class that Kimberly’s teaching on the MS campus today – hellooooo!

 The null bitmap keeps track of which columns in a record are null or not.
 It exists as a performance optimization to allow the Storage Engine to avoid having to read all of a record into the CPU when null columns are part of the SELECT list – thus minimizing CPU cache line invalidations (checkout this link for details of how CPU memory caches work and the MESI protocol).
 There are three pervasive myths to debunk here:

 Myth #6a: The null bitmap isn’t always present.

-The null bitmap is *always* present in data records (in heaps or the leaf-level of clustered indexes) – even if the table has no nullable columns.
+The null bitmap is *always* present in data records (in heaps or the leaf-level of clustered indexes) – even if the table has no nullable columns – except in the special case where the record is only made up of non-NULL SPARSE columns.
 The null bitmap is *not* always present in index records (leaf level of nonclustered indexes, and non-leaf levels of clustered and nonclustered indexes).

 Here’s a simple script to prove it:

 CREATE TABLE [NullTest] ([c1] INT NOT NULL); CREATE NONCLUSTERED INDEX [NullTest_NC] ON [NullTest] ([c1]); GO INSERT INTO [NullTest] VALUES (1); GO EXEC sp_allocationMetadata N'NullTest'; GO

 You can get my sp_allocationMetadata script from my post Inside The Storage Engine: sp_AllocationMetadata – putting undocumented system catalog views to work.

 Use the page IDs in the output from the script in the First Page column.
 Do the following: